-We are working to promote the Living Wage in all sectors and in the last year we have doubled the number accredited employers in Scotland from 500 to 1,000.
+Scotland already has the highest proportion of employees paid the real Living Wage of any country in the UK.
+To raise this higher still, we are promoting the real Living Wage in all sectors: since 2016 the number accredited employers in Scotland has increased from 500 to over 1,200.
 We're leading the UK, with more than a quarter of accredited real Living Wage employers in the UK based in Scotland.

-Scotland already has the highest proportion of employees paid the Living Wage of any country in the UK.
-The Scottish Government has paid all staff within their pay scheme, including NHS staff, the real Living Wage since 2011.
-We have also provided funding to local authorities to ensure that all social care workers receive the Living Wage by October 2016.
-And we will ensure that all staff working in private nurseries delivering our childcare pledge are paid the real Living Wage too.
+The Scottish Government is leading by example by paying their staff, including NHS staff, the real Living Wage.
+We have also provided funding to local authorities to ensure that all social care workers receive the real Living Wage.
+And we will ensure that all staff working in private nurseries delivering our pledge to expand childcare are paid the real Living Wage too.

 But we must go further if we are to ensure all workers receive a fair day’s pay for a fair day’s work.
 That’s why we support payment of the real Living wage, which ensures people’s basic wage continues to meet the real cost of living.
 We back a transition towards payment of the real Living wage as a new minimum legal requirement to all adults above the age of 18, creating a new single adult rate.